 Figure 5.6: Rotating sprinkler heads ensure watering coverage over a wide area around the sprinkler.

-Low-pressure and rotating sprinklers
+Low-pressure and rotating sprinklers What is this technology?

 Innovations in sprinkler nozzle designs and operations optimize water use and distribution on the ground: